ilight1542/WideVariant/readme_files/readme_snake_run.md

 ### Run a dry run

-A dryrun will catch any issues with incorrect file paths, missing input files, or improper syntax in your Snakefile.py.
+A dryrun will catch any issues with incorrect file paths, missing input files, or improper syntax in your Snakefile.
 A successful dryrun will print out a list of which Snakemake rules will be executed and how many times each one will need to be executed (e.g. the rule `cutadapt` will be executed N times where N is the number of samples you put in `samples.csv`)

-You can perform a dryrun by typing `snakemake -s Snakefile.py -n -p -c1` into the terminal.
-Be sure that you are in your Snakemake working directory (the same directory that contains `Snakefile.py`) when you do this.
+You can perform a dryrun by typing `snakemake -s Snakefile -n -p -c1` into the terminal.
+Be sure that you are in your Snakemake working directory (the same directory that contains `Snakefile`) when you do this.
 The output should include a tally of how many times each Snakemake rule will be executed.
 Here is an example job tally where there are 8 samples, 4 of which are aligned to one reference genome and the other 4 of which are aligned to another reference genome:

 ```
 Job stats: